ReviewScore: Misinformed Peer Review Detection with Large Language Models: Reliability of Automatic Evaluation of ReviewScore

 \subsection{Base vs. Advanced ReviewScore}

 We compare human-model agreements of \textsc{Base} and \textsc{Advanced ReviewScore} using different models and evaluation metrics.
 Since the only difference is in defining scores for arguments, we compare \textsc{ReviewScore} for arguments in Table \ref{table:base-adv}.
-To verify the effectiveness of aggregation methods, we additionally include \textsc{Advanced ReviewScore} for arguments without aggregation (i.e., factuality of premises).
+To verify the effectiveness of aggregation methods, we additionally include \textsc{Advanced ReviewScore} for arguments without aggregation (i.e., factuality scores of premises).
 Regardless of models, \textsc{Advanced ReviewScore} clearly shows higher agreements than \textsc{Base ReviewScore}.
-For \texttt{claude-sonnet-3.7}, \textsc{Advanced ReviewScore} performs 2.48$\times$ higher F1 score and 2.48$\times$ higher Kappa score than the \textsc{Base ReviewScore}.
-The aggregation methods also contribute to higher agreements.
-For \texttt{claude-sonnet-3.7}, \textsc{Advanced ReviewScore} performs 1.75$\times$ higher F1 score and 1.36$\times$ higher Kappa score than the one without aggregation.
+For Gemini 2.5 Flash, \textsc{Advanced ReviewScore} performs 3.40$\times$ higher F1 score and 3.24$\times$ higher Kappa score than the \textsc{Base ReviewScore}.
+For the aggregation methods, logical conjunction contributes to higher agreements (i.e., F1 scores are consistently higher with aggregation).
+However, weighted average shows marginal improvements or slight degradations.
+We manually investigate human-model disagreements and observe that humans and models have slightly misaligned criteria on whether a given premise is trivially true or not based on the common knowledge of CS/AI-majoring undergrad students.